mbakhoff/htmlbasic7/readme.md

 * many old tutorials recommend using `for (let key in collection) { }`. the [`for (.. in ..)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) syntax does not iterate the items in the collection, it iterates the *indexes if the collection*.
   **you almost always want to use [`for (.. of ..)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) which iterates the elements of the collection.**
-* to use the latest javascript features, configure your IDE to use ECMAScript 6. in IntelliJ you can change it in "Settings" -> "Languages and Frameworks" -> "Javascript". pick ECMAScript 6 and enable "Prefer strict mode".
+* to use the latest Javascript features, configure your IDE to use ECMAScript 6. in IntelliJ you can change it in "Settings" -> "Languages and Frameworks" -> "Javascript". pick ECMAScript 6 and enable "Prefer strict mode".